Google Search Not Working? Fix It Fast on iPhone & iPad

 What to Know

-• Google not showing search results?
+• Is Google or Google Chrome not responding or showing search results?
 Close and reopen the app, and make sure your internet connection is working.

-• Google results not showing up still?
-Make sure the app is updated, and reboot your iPhone.
+• If that doesn't work, make sure the app is updated, and reboot your iPhone.

-• You can also toggle Airplane mode on and off, clear the app cache, or uninstall and reinstall the Google app.
+• Finally, you can toggle Airplane mode on and off, clear the app cache, or uninstall and reinstall the Google app.

-If a Google search is not working in the Google app or the Google Chrome app, you may get an error message like, "Unfortunately Google Search has stopped working", or "The request was not performed because there was no connectivity".
+If a Google search is not working in the Google app or the Google Chrome app, you may get an error message like "Unfortunately Google Search has stopped working," "The request was not performed because there was no connectivity," or "We're having trouble connecting to Google.
+We'll keep trying."
 Here's how to fix things when Google is not showing web results.

 Google Search Not Working?
-Fix It Fast on the iPhone & iPad
+Fix It Fast on Your iPhone & iPad

 There are a few easy things you can do to fix things when Google won't show search results.
 First, close the Google app and reopen it to see if Google search is working again.
 Next, update the Google app, and update iOS and iPadOS.
-If these steps haven't gotten Google search to work, read on.
-Sign up for our free Tip of the Day for more Google search and Chrome app tutorials.
+If you're using the Chrome browser, check the Google Workspace Status Dashboard to see if the issue is with Google itself, and not your iPad or iPhone.
+If Google is not working still, read on.

 Is Airplane Mode On?